Godknows Igali

 Godknows Boladei Igali is a Nigerian public servant, diplomat, author and scholar.
-He was appointed by President Umaru Musa Yar'Adua in September 2007 as an ambassador to the Scandinavian countries - Sweden, Denmark and Norway, a position he occupied until he was appointed a Federal Permanent Secretary at the Ministry of Water Resources on 4 May 2010.
+He was appointed by President Umaru Musa Yar'Adua in September 2007 as an ambassador to the Scandinavian countries - Sweden, Denmark and Norway, resident in Stockholm, a position he occupied until he was appointed a Federal Permanent Secretary at the Ministry of Water Resources on 4 May 2010.

 Biography

 Igali was born in Oporoma town, headquarters of Southern Ijaw Local Government Area, Bayelsa State, Nigeria on 4 April 1960.
 He hails from Eniwari town, Southern Ijaw Local Government Area, Bayelsa State.
 He holds a Ph.D. in political and international studies from University of Venezuela, masters in international law and diplomacy (MILD) from University of Lagos and B.A.
 (Hons) history from University of Port Harcourt.
 He also has a postgraduate diploma in international relations and undertook professional studies at the Nigerian Foreign Service Academy and the Foreign Service Academy, Islamabad, Pakistan.
 He is an author and expert on negotiation, conflict resolution, state formation, national integration and sustainable development.
 In 2005 he received the national honours of the Officer of the Order of the Niger, (OON).
 He is married to Tokoni Igali and they have four daughters and a son.
 He holds a chieftaincy title the Ibetariwei "Guardian of the Interests" of Izon.
 He underwent theological studies under late Bishop Harford Iloputaife at the Bible Faith Training Centre in Lagos in 1989.